Le Loop - supporting the William Wates Memorial Trust

 Le Loop follows the official route of the Tour de France, one week ahead of the professionals and finishes 21 stages later in Paris

+Riders tackle one of a selection of "Loops" riding anything from 2 to all 21 stages of France's most famous bike race.
 Every participant commits to raising a minimum amount for the William Wates Memorial Trust (WWMT).
 The fundraised money is entirely separate from the participation fee - donations do not pay for my Tour.

 All monies raised go directly to the William Wates Memorial Trust whose mission is to help the most disadvantaged young people keep away from a life of crime and violence and fulfil their potential.
 This is achieved by giving grants to charities that engage young people through the medium of sports, arts and education.